Sally Hemings: Hemings in Paris

-In 1787, Sally, aged 14, accompanied Polly to London and then to Paris, where the widowed Jefferson, aged 44 at the time, was serving as the United States Minister to France.
-Hemings spent two years there.
-Most historians believe Jefferson and Hemings' sexual relationship began while they were in France or soon after their return to Monticello.
+The widowed Jefferson, aged 44 at the time, was serving as the United States Minister to France.
+Hemings spent two years there and most historians believe Jefferson and Hemings' sexual relationship began while they were in France or soon after their return to Monticello.
 The exact nature of their relationship remains unclear.
-The Monticello exhibition on Hemings acknowledged this uncertainty, while noting the power imbalance inherent in the relationship between a wealthy white male envoy and a 14-year-old quarter-black enslaved female.
+The Monticello exhibition on Hemings acknowledged this uncertainty, while noting the power imbalance inherent in an intimate relationship between a successful, wealthy white male and a quarter-black female slave 30 years his junior.
 The president of the Thomas Jefferson Foundation said, "We really can't know what the dynamic was.
 Was it rape?
 Was there affection?
 We felt we had to present a range of views, including the most painful one."
 Hemings remained enslaved in Jefferson's house until his death in 1826.
 In 2017, a room identified as her quarters at Monticello, under the south terrace, was discovered in an archeological examination.
 It is being restored and refurbished.

-Polly and Sally landed in London, where they stayed with Abigail and John Adams from June 26 until July 10, 1787.
-Jefferson's associate, a Mr. Petit, arranged transportation and escorted the girls to Paris.
-In a letter to Jefferson on June 27, 1787, Abigail wrote: "The Girl who is with [Polly] is quite a child, and Captain Ramsey is of opinion will be of so little Service that he had better carry her back with him.
-But of this you will be a judge.
-She seems fond of the child and appears good natured."
-On July 6, Abigail wrote to Jefferson, "The Girl she has with her, wants more care than the child, and is wholy incapable of looking properly after her, without some superiour to direct her."